 Learning communities first gained traction in high schools and undergraduate institutions in the 1990s.
 More recently, the model has been adapted to graduate education, including medical education.
 ESFCOM has embraced the national effort to enhance advising and guidance to medical students with their student-centered model.

-The benefit, according to Steven David Grossman, M.D., Assistant Dean for Learning Communities and Student Affairs, will be to enhance the student’s holistic medical school experience by supplementing the academic or curricular side with the non-academic or co-curricular side.
+The benefit will be to enhance the student’s holistic medical school experience by supplementing the academic or curricular side with the non-academic or co-curricular side.
 Both elements will ultimately provide a fuller, richer experience that will address student well-being, personal growth and identity, social connectedness, career advising, and have the potential to provide future physicians who are equipped for the challenges and opportunities of the rapidly evolving health care environment.

 The role of the Learning Communities is to provides student life advising, wellness programming that includes fitness and nutrition, social connectedness, resiliency, professional identity and career advising to approach master learning status and enable students to thrive academically and personally throughout their medical school experience.